 If we decide not to investigate, we will tell you why and let you know what to do next.

 If we decide to investigate a complaint, we will ask the provider about the problem.
 We may request relevant information, such as student records, from the provider.

 The time it takes to investigate a complaint varies.
 Some problems are simple to resolve while others are more complex and take longer to investigate.
 We will keep you and your provider informed about the progress of your complaint.

-At the end of an investigation we may decide the provider has acted reasonably.
-We will advise the student and the provider of this decision.
+At the end of an investigation we may form a view that the provider has acted reasonably.
+We will advise the student and the provider.

-In other cases, we may decide the provider didn’t take appropriate action or the action appears to have been:
+In other cases, we may form a view that the provider didn’t take appropriate action or the action appears to have been:

 - contrary to law

 - unreasonable, unjust, oppressive or improperly discriminatory, or

 Where this happens, we may send the provider our preliminary view, suggesting that the provider remedy the problem by:

 - providing better information to the student, or